ibm-cloud-docs/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 The {{site.data.keyword.vpc-plus-migration}} tool does not log in to your virtual server instances nor does it have access to them. {{site.data.keyword.vpc-plus-migration}}, which is managed by Wanclouds, follows industry best practices to ensure that their application tool is secure and protects your sensitive information.
 {: note}

+### VMDK image conversion
+{: #vmdk-image-conversion}

+You can migrate a VMDK-formatted image from classic to VPC by using the VPC+ tool.
+The VPC+ tool converts the VMDK image to qcow2, which is the supported format in VPC.
+The image must meet the image requirements listed in the [Considerations for virtual server instances](/docs/wanclouds-vpc-plus?topic=wanclouds-vpc-plus-migration-considerations#virtual-server-instances) section:

+* Supported operating system
+* Cloud-init enabled
+* Virtio drivers
+* Single vHDD (no secondary) and does not exceed 100 GB

+If you decide to use the VPC+ tool to convert and migrate your VMDK image, you must export the image to {{site.data.keyword.cos_full_notm}} before you begin using the tool.
+For more information, see [Upload data](/docs/cloud-object-storage?topic=cloud-object-storage-upload).
+{: important}

 ### Dedicated virtual servers
 {: #dedicated-virtual-servers}